ND-Framework/ND_Ambulance/README.md

 # ND_Ambulance
-Ambulance job for ND Framework
+Ambulance job for ND Framework.

+# Credits
+* Tiddy's Factory for providing the stretchers and defibrillator from their [medical prop pack](https://gta5-mods.com/tools/medical-prop-pack)

 # Features
 * stretcher system